medialab/casanova/README.md

     for row in enricher:
         enricher.writerow(row, ['45'])

+    # Want to select columns to keep using xsv mini dsl?
+    enricher = casanova.enricher(f, of, select='!1-4')

-    # You can of course still use #.cells
+    # You can of course still use #.cells etc.
     for row, name in enricher.cells('name', with_rows=True):
         print(row, name)
 ```